macs30122-winter23/final-project-ecoview/README.md

 ## Our Project:

   - Exploring the Link between the Political Leaning & Sustainability of Each State In U.S.
+  - We define Political Leaning as the extent of a state being Democratic or Republican.
+  - We conceptualize Sustainability as the efforts and effects of a state in conserving environment and using renewable resources.
+  - We break Sustainability down into four concepts: clean energy jobs, clean energy share, legislative efforts, and environmental quality.

 ## Hypothesis: